-A very impressive group of players were enshrined into the Hockey Hall of Fame on his date in 1966.
+A very impressive group of players were enshrined in the Hockey Hall of Fame on his date in 1966.
 Aug.
-27 also saw some trade action out of Motown and the birth of possibly the best undrafted player to ever skate in the National Hockey League.
+27 also saw some trade action out of Motown and the birth of possibly the best-undrafted player to ever skate in the National Hockey League.

 ’66 Class Packs a Punch

 The Hockey Hall of Fame inducted a large class on Aug.
 27, 1966.
 Among the group of 10 were Toe Blake and Elmer Lach, who formed the “Punch Line” with Maurice Richard for the Montreal Canadiens.
 The duo joined their old linemate, who was inducted into the Hall five years earlier.

 Blake scored 235 goals and 529 points in 577 games for the Canadiens.
 He scored 24 goals and a league-leading 47 points during the 1938-39 season, winning the Hart Trophy for being voted the league’s most valuable player.
 He won three Stanley Cups as a player and eight more during his 13-season stint as Canadiens’ head coach.